 Does Buyer Or Seller Pay Real Estate Agent Commissions?

 At close of escrow, real estate commissions are typically charged to the seller.
 Standard real estate purchase agreements (sales contracts) instruct the escrow officer to do this.
 Again, this is the standard method and may be subject to negotiation.
-The complete truth is that all the money that arrives in escrow comes from the buyer or the buyer’s mortgage company.
+All the money that arrives in escrow comes from the buyer or the buyer’s mortgage company.
 Even though the seller pays agent commissions, the commission is built into the sale price and the seller is paying commissions with the buyer’s money.

 Can Buyers Negotiate Commissions Already Written In the Seller’s Listing Agreement?